-The Alliance acknowledges that the NDIA has released consultation papers and held forums on proposed changes to access and planning policy.
+The Alliance acknowledges that the NDIA has released its mandatory assessment framework and related consultation papers and held forums on proposed changes to the access and planning policy.
 However, the format and focus of the consultation sessions and the questions posed in the published papers have been strictly limited to issues of implementation rather than substantial design.
-The option for co-design of potential solutions has not been an option.
+The potential for co-design of solutions has been off the table.

 Alliance members and many autistic people from the communities we support have attended forums held by the NDIA.
-Most experiences were negative, characterised by frustration and a common feeling that concerns had not been considered or acknowledged and questions remained unanswered.
+It is reasonable to report that most experiences were negative, characterised by frustration and a common feeling that key concerns were not being acknowledged and genuine questions remaining unanswered.

-We are also disappointed to report that in many cases, autistic participants are hearing about these reforms for the first time from Alliance partners.
-Given the scale of the proposed changes and the impact they will have on autistic participants' lives, a focus by the NDIA to ensure that its key stakeholders are engaged and aware of these reforms is critical.
+We are also disappointed to report that in many cases, autistic people are hearing about these reforms for the first time from Alliance partners.
+Given the scale of the proposed changes and the impact they will have on participants' lives, a focused body of work is required by the NDIA to ensure that its key stakeholders are engaged and aware of these reforms.